 - ✓ KHA Enrollment Form

-- ✓ Proof of Residency as follows:
+- Proof of Residency as follows:

 - a.
 Documentation of

 - a.
 Current Lease.

 - b.
-Current Mortgage Statement.
+Current Mortgage Statement

 - c.
 Current Section 8 Housing Agreement or other government housing agreement.

 - d.
-Current Municipal or State Tax Bill.
+Current Gas Bill.

 - e.
-Current Gas Bill.
+Current Electric Bill.

 - f.
-Current Electric Bill.
+Current Cable Bill; or

 - g.
-Current Cable Bill; or

-- h.
 Other Current Utility Bill.

 - b.
 Notarized Affidavit of Residency (if unable to provide one of the documents listed in Section a) (see Appendix E of this Handbook)